chiranjeevsehgal/Python-Tkinter-Restaurant-Management-System/README.md

 ## Description

-The Restaurant Management System GUI Application is a Python Tkinter-based graphical user interface that provides an efficient and user-friendly solution for managing restaurant-related tasks.
+BillMor is a Restaurant Management System GUI Application is a Python Tkinter-based graphical user interface that provides an efficient and user-friendly solution for managing restaurant-related tasks.
 It allows restaurant owners and managers to efficiently manage various aspects of their business, such as staff details, menu items, orders, billing, etc.

 ## Features